mikecm1/empyr.com/_pages/channel.md

 layout: sub-page
 permalink: "/channel/"
 title: Channel Partners - Expand Your Digital Footprint with Card Linked Offers
-description: Publishers can grow revenue by tapping into online to offline commerce.
-  Offers consumers card linked offers with guaranteed revenue per sale.
+description: Join the Channel Partner Program and generate $1M in recurring revenue from your existing partners
-keywords: Card Linked Offers, Publishers, Revenue Per Sale
+keywords: 'Card Linked Offers, Channel Partners, Recurring Revenue '
 tagline: For Websites & Apps
 banner_image: ''
 heading: |-
-  Enhance your experience.
+  Expand your digital footprint.
   Amplify your revenue.
 sub_heading: Generate revenue and increase engagement from offline commerce with your own fully customized card-linked offer program.
 Get 1000s of offers and complete